The Chemistry Masters opens doors for you

 Although the 11 courses on offer offer 11 often very different adventures, there is one common reality: real outlets on the job market, whether as a scientific executive in research, research/development, production or quality control, or as a technical sales executive.
 The integration rate speaks for itself: six months after graduation, 86% of students are placed*.

 She is now an expert in odor and biobased products.
-When Esmeralda Cicchetti Gonzales was studying in Montpellier, the UM Master of Chemistry doesn't exist yet.
+At the time when Esmeralda Cicchetti Gonzales was studying in Montpellier, the UM chemistry master's degree doesn't exist yet.
 "At the University of Montpellier, I took a chemical engineering course with a major in flavors and fragrances, which ended at master's level: the equivalent of today's Master 1 ICAP."said the young woman.

 Very rich chemistry